This document gives more detail about the integration step of installing the New Relic Python agent.

 For additional details see the documentation for the initialize() function.

-Wrapping the WSGI application
+Unsupported web frameworks: Wrap the WSGI application

 If you are using an unsupported web framework or are constructing a WSGI application using a WSGI component library such as Werkzeug or Paste, you may also need to manually wrap the WSGI application entry point.
+This would be in addition to doing one of the main integration methods: using the admin script, or manually initializing the Python agent.

 If the WSGI application entry point is a function declared in the file itself, use a decorator: